 You’ve heard many stories about our students, but have you met our teachers?
 These incredible and hard working individuals do the hard work of instilling knowledge and enthusiasm and a love of learning into the 450 or so children at our school.

 Here are our Preschool and Infant 1 & 2 teachers.
-In the coming months I will introduce the rest of our teaching staff.
+You can meet our upper division teachers here.

 Thank you Wende Dwyer-Johnsen of All Saints Episcopal Church in Forth Worth, Texas for using your photography skills to take these incredible photos.